TommyBagan/datapack_wayfound/README.md

 At the core of wayfound, we want to make exploration more immersive and engaging.
 Here is how we would do it:

-- [ ] Lodestone compasses are automatically renamed to the structure the Lodestone is within.
+- [x] Lodestone compasses are automatically renamed to the structure the Lodestone is within.
+- [ ] Compasses display coordinates, clocks display the time, spyglasses show entity names/types.
 - [ ] Journey Titles that are shown to players when they enter a structure, dimension or biome.
 - [ ] Unique sounds that play when players enter certain types of structures.
 - [ ] Let players view, set and unset their waypoints with a lodestone compass.
-- [ ] Compass enchantments.
+- [ ] Compass enchantments (makes player a waypoint, warps player on use, finds nearest entity).
 - [ ] Provide a process for players to add the locations compasses point to on maps.

 ### Compatibility with other Datapacks